ariesunique/ariesunique.github.io/content/2020_04_03_5-minute-pelican-quickstart.rst

 |br|
 Most of these files are "collection" pages that will display various aggregates of your data.
 For example, the categories page will display a list of categories you have specified and the number of articles in each category.
 The default category is *misc*, so if you do not specify any categories, all of your articles will be part of the *misc* category.

-The file we are most interested is the one that directly corresponds to the article.rst file we provided in the content directory.
+The file we are most interested in is the one that directly corresponds to the article.rst file we provided in the content directory.
 That file is called *the-boy-who-lived.html*.
 Notice that the title provided is used to generate a url-safe version of the slug.

 |